crashure/learn-2910/data/resources.md

 [GitKraken](https://www.gitkraken.com/) The new kid on the block
 [SourceTree](https://www.sourcetreeapp.com/) GIT IDE for Windows or Mac
 [GitHub Education](https://education.github.com/)  They even have a GitHub [cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)
+[Trello]() to share ideas and designs with your team

+## Agile
+[PivotalTracker](https://www.pivotaltracker.com/) To manage tasks & show your storyboard
+[Zapier](https://zapier.com/zapbook/github/pivotal-tracker/) For integrations between Github & PivotalTracker